School of Law

 The law school enrolls first-year students in the fall of each academic year.
 Applicants to the law school are not required to complete any specific pre-law curriculum or coursework.
 Applicants are encouraged to choose a course of study that emphasizes writing, analytical thinking, problem solving and critical reading.

 The law school requires that an applicant for admission receive a baccalaureate degree from a regionally accredited college or university prior to enrollment.
-An applicant’s prior academic record and performance on the LSAT are important criteria in evaluating his or her aptitude for legal study as well as potential for success on the bar examination and in other professional endeavors.
+An applicant’s prior academic record and performance on the LSAT or GRE are important criteria in evaluating his or her aptitude for legal study as well as potential for success on the bar examination and in other professional endeavors.
 Applicants are encouraged to visit our website at http://law.tamu.edu/prospective/admissions for the most updated information concerning law school admission.

 Please submit the following as part of your entering JD application: